NVIDIA/framework-reproducibility/README.md

 For information about pulling and running the NVIDIA NGC containers, see [these instructions][2].

-### Stock TensorFlow
+### Stock TensorFlow Version < 2.1

-Versions 1.14, 1.15, and 2.0 of stock TensorFlow implement a reduced form of GPU determinism, which must be supplemented with a patch provided in this repo.
+Versions 1.14, 1.15, and 2.0 of stock TensorFlow implement a reduced form of GPU-deterministic op functionality, which must be supplemented with a patch provided in this repo.
 The following Python code is running on a machine in which `pip` package `tensorflow-gpu=2.0.0` has been installed correctly and on which `tensorflow-determinism` has also been installed (as shown in the [installation](#installation) section above).

 ```